Common Misconceptions and FAQs about Body Corporate Levies

 Each year, the Body Corporate Committee agrees on a budget of projected expenses.
 The Body Corporate contributions (levies) are then calculated to meet the projected requirements as set out in the proposed budget.
 Levies and the budget are then considered each year at the Annual General Meeting (AGM), at which each Lot Owner has the opportunity to vote on the levies.

-Prior to the AGM each Lot Owner is provided with an AGM Notice, which is an invitation to attend the meeting and vote on matters affecting the Body Corporate.
+Prior to the AGM each Lot Owner is provided with an AGM Notice, which is an invitation to vote on matters affecting the Body Corporate.
 The AGM Notice includes voting papers along with financial reports and budgets so that each owner can make informed decisions when voting.
-The budgets are also discussed at the AGM.

 If an owner is unable to attend the AGM, completed voting papers can be submitted to Strata Dynamics by email, post, or fax to be counted at the meeting.
 After the meeting, a copy of the AGM Minutes is issued to each owner detailing the levies agreed upon for the next financial year.

-Strata Dynamics encourages all Lot Owners to participate in Body Corporate meetings and vote on matters affecting the Body Corporate.
+Strata Dynamics encourages all Lot Owners to vote on matters affecting the Body Corporate.

 Is the Body Corporate Manager the Committee?